Kiara Vallier | February 22nd, 2016

-While this product has been hugely successful, there is still a lot of merit in simply using an ROV (controlled from deck) to watch over commercial dive teams.
-The Diveable Control System is great for giving divers the ability to gauge new areas and “get close” to dangerous objects without putting themselves in danger, but there are still some dive missions that involve divers swimming in familiar areas to perform tasks that they are used to doing.
-Yet, that doesn’t mean that writing off the use of an ROV completely is a good idea either.
+An ROV is a valuable tool, which is controlled from deck to watch over commercial dive teams.
+It is a great tool for giving divers the ability to gauge new areas and “get close” to dangerous objects without putting themselves in danger, but there are still some dive missions that involve divers swimming in familiar areas to perform tasks that they are used to doing.

 The way it stands now, there must be supervisors that are not in the water who watch over their divers in the water.
 This seems like common sense and it is easy to understand why this is necessary: if anything goes wrong in the water or someone’s oxygen runs out or tank malfunctions there is someone to help respond.
 Having a supervisor on board always means that there is backup if an accident happens.

 Using the DTG3 to monitor divers can also prevent future accidents from unfolding.
 With the ability to record what’s taking place with a DVR, commercial dive teams are able to review the dive afterwards to ensure that everything was handled properly and address any unforeseen situations or challenges that took place.

 So, why add a mini-ROV to your dive team?
 Because it just makes sense.

 October 5th, 2022